 In August 1967, Jesus Estanislao and Bernardo Villegas established a business and economic think tank called the Center for Research and Communication (CRC), which would later on develop into a full-blown university, the University of Asia and the Pacific, in 1995.
 CRC was an instrument for Opus Dei to carry the Church to the workplace, imparting Catholic teachings to professionals in journalism, law, business, education and other key sectors.

 In the mid-1970s, members of Opus Dei encouraged parents to put up schools for their children with the idea of participating further in the evangelizing and sanctifying mission of the Church.
 The chaplaincy of these schools would be entrusted to Opus Dei.
 The first ones were Woodrose School for girls in 1977 and Southridge School for boys in 1979.
-Since then, more schools organized by parents have been established in other cities such as Quezon City, Cebu, and Iloilo.
+Since then, more schools organized by parents have been established in Quezon City, Cebu, Iloilo, and Antipolo.

 Members of Opus Dei have cooperated with other men and women of good will in trying to apply the social doctrine of the Church, especially the preferential option for the poor.
 Together they have established training centers for out-of-school youth and rural girls in such areas as hotel and restaurant management, electro-mechanical skills, small scale farming and information technology.
 These technical schools -- Punlaan School, Anihan School, Habihan School, Dualtech Training Center, Center for Industrial Technology and Enterprise (CITE), the Dagatan Family Farm School, the Balete Family Farm School for girls and the Bais Family Farm School -- have helped thousands of low-income households overcome poverty by giving their children skills that make them very employable and increase their potential to earn.